shtaif/react-async-iterators/README.md

 The current active iteration is always associated to the particular value that was given into the consumer component or hook, such that re-rendering the consumer again and again with a reference to the same object will keep the same active iteration running persistingly in a React-like fashion (similar to [`React.useEffect`](https://react.dev/reference/react/useEffect) not re-running until its dependencies are changed).

-Whenever the consumer receives a _new_ value to iterate, it will immediately dispose of the current running iteration (calling `.return()` on its held iterator) and proceed iterating the new value in the same manner as before.
+Whenever the consumer receives a _new_ value to iterate, it will immediately dispose of any current running iteration (calling `.return()` on its held iterator) and proceed iterating the new value in the same manner described.

-Finally, when the consumer is unmounted, the current running iteration is disposed of as well.
+Finally, when the consumer is unmounted, any current running iteration is disposed of as well.

-### Iteration lifecycle phases
+### Lifecycle phases

 The following phases and state properties are reflected via all consumer utilities (with hooks - returned, with components - injected to their given render functions):